Table of Contents:

 The Philippines is one of the most amazing countries in South East Asia.
 It is like heaven on Earth.
 Some landscapes and photos in this post look too good to be true!
 What are the most beautiful places in the Philippines?
-So far, we’ve spent in this wonderful country less than 3 weeks.
-That’s why we asked our friends and fellow travel bloggers to help us in writing this guide.
+We’ve spent less than 3 weeks in this wonderful country that’s why we asked our friends and fellow travel bloggers to help us in writing this guide.
 Each of them chose their favorite travel destination in the Philippines.

-Here is the map of the most beautiful places of Philippines.
-You can see there tourist spots in the Philippines by region.
+Here is the map of the most amazing places in Philippines: